 We believe in the power of video to help advocates deliver quality services to clients, and the power of quality lawyering to deliver justice.
 Our website is a work in progress, Have an idea?
 We want to hear from you.

-We are a limited liability corporation with principal business offices at 3986 Michael Rd.
+SRS Online LLC is a limited liability company registered in New York with principal offices at 3986 Michael Rd.
 N., Ann Arbor, MI 48103.
-All three of the three founders – Ed Stein, Frank Rothschild, and Deanne Siemer – are long-time trial lawyers who have taught trial advocacy skills for many years starting back with the beginning of the National Institute for Trial Advocacy.
+The three members of the LLC – Ed Stein, Frank Rothschild, and Deanne Siemer – are experienced trial lawyers who have taught trial advocacy skills for many years.
+Deanne has served as trustee and Chair of the Board of Directors of the National Institute for Trial Advocacy; Frank has served as a state court judge and arbitrator for many years; and Ed has taught trial practice at the University of Michigan Law School for 30 years and is an elected member of the American College of Trial Lawyers.

 Your shopping cart is empty!